 Lavender is a traditional herb garden plant.
 Lavender flowers have a strong lemon-perfume flavor.
 Lavender flowers can be steeped for use in drinks, jellies, and ice cream.
-Petals can be used in salads, soups, and as a garnish.
+Petals can be used in salads, soups, and garnish.
 The taste of lavender is not for everyone; use it sparingly at first.

 - Best location: Lavender grows best in full sun; it does not mind a hot sunny location.

 - Soil preparation: Plant lavender in well-drained soil.
 Clay soils or soil too rich in organic matter will produce foliage growth rather than blooms.
 Lavender prefers a soil pH of 6.7 to 7.1.
 Lavender will grow in dry, light, gravelly soil.

 - Seed starting indoors: Start lavender indoors 4 weeks before the last frost in spring.
 Refrigerate the seed for 4 to 6 weeks before sowing.
 Sow seed in flats in full sun or under fluorescent lights.
 Seeds will germinate in 14 to 21 days.

 - Transplanting to the garden: Transplant lavender outdoors in mid to late spring.

 - Outdoor planting time: Sow lavender seed outdoors in late spring after the last frost or in fall.
 Fall planted seed will germinate the following spring.

 - Planting depth: Sow seed ½ inch deep.

 - Spacing: Space lavender plants 24 to 36 inches apart.